resim-ai/open-core/docs/resim/metrics/metrics_data.md

 }
 ```

-By indexing multiple series with the same index, tables can easily be converted into our format.
+By indexing multiple series with the same single index, tables can easily be converted into our format.

 > NB: There are a few key details here:
 > 1. The index array and data array must have the **same length**.